 What permits does a Canadian citizen need to open shop in the U.S.?

-Opinions expressed by Entrepreneur contributors are their own.The answer to your question will depend on two things: One, on whether you are planning to treat the music school as a for-profit or a not-for-profit corporation, and two, whether you are lawfully residing in Florida.
+I would like to open a music school in Florida that will eventually evolve to encompass all different forms of art.The answer to your question will depend on two things: One, on whether you are planning to treat the music school as a for-profit or a not-for-profit corporation, and two, whether you are lawfully residing in Florida.

 If you are planning to treat the music school as a for-profit company and intend to set it up as an S Corporation, you must be a resident alien in the state of Florida.
 Otherwise, you will be prohibited from getting S Corporation status.